Bad Practices for Websites

 The autoplay policies of modern browsers (Chrome, Safari) block the audio stream until the user makes their first conscious click.
 Attempts to circumvent these restrictions often lead to console errors and incorrect media player operation.

-Psychologically, sudden sound can scare the user away, which will provoke an instant increase in the bounce rate.
-The user is more likely to close the tab than to look for the mute button, especially in a mobile context.
+Psychologically, a sudden sound can startle the user, causing an immediate spike in the bounce rate.
+The user is more likely to close the tab than to look for the mute button, especially on a mobile device.

 Critical page weight (> 5 MB)

-Exceeding the 5 MB threshold is excessive payload, which overloads the device's RAM and processor when parsing data.
-On mobile devices, this leads to a long Time to Interactive (TTI); the page appears to be visible, but the interface “freezes” and does not respond to touch.
+Exceeding the 5 MB threshold results in an excessive payload, which overloads the device’s RAM and processor during data parsing.
+On mobile devices, this leads to a long Time to Interactive (TTI), the page is visible, but the interface does not respond to touch.

 The main reasons are usually unoptimized graphics without the use of modern formats (WebP, AVIF) and excess code.
 In mobile internet conditions, such weight makes the site practically inaccessible to part of the audience.